 When your scores do become available, you can access them easily, by logging into your secure ACT web account, where you will be able to access both your multiple choice and essay scores.

-6. Can you verify your scores?
+Can you verify your scores?

 If you would like to double-check your ACT score to make sure that you were scored correctly, the ACT offers score verification.
 You can order a score verification up to 12 months after you’ve taken your exam.
 You will need to fill out this form and send it to the address listed on the form.

-7. How are your scores sent to schools?
+How are your scores sent to schools?

-If you ask for your scores to be sent out before you take the exam, the ACT will send 4 free score reports to colleges every time you take the exam.
+If you ask for your scores to be sent out before you take the exam, the ACT will send four free score reports to colleges every time you take the exam.
 Doing so saves you the cost of score delivery and also may give you a leg up on the competition by getting your scores in early.
 But, if you’re worried about underperforming, you may want to check to see your scores before sending them out.

-8. What is ACT Score Choice?
+What is ACT Score Choice?